FudanMPL/Garnet/README.md

 ### 2. Binding Error

 If you encounter the following error message, please terminate the process occupying port 10000 and try running the evluation again.
-Additionally, note that all evaluations specified in the readme file utilize port 10000, and therefore cannot be executed simultaneously.
+Additionally, note that all evaluations specified in this readme file utilize port 10000, and therefore cannot be executed simultaneously.

 ```